laravel/docs/blade.md

     <x-alert type="error" :message="$message"/>

 You should define the component's required data in its class constructor.
 All public properties on a component will automatically be made available to the component's view.
+Multi-word properties should be `camelCase` in your constructor, and `kebab-case` in your component's template.
 It is not necessary to pass the data to the view from the component's `render` method:

     <?php